civican/legisinfo/44-1/bills/C-18/bill_text.md

     **Minister** means the Minister of Canadian Heritage or, if another federal minister is designated under section `5`, that minister. (**ministre**)

-    **news business** means an individual or entity that operates a news outlet **in Canada**. (**entreprise de nouvelles**)
+    **news business** means an individual or entity that operates a news outlet in Canada. (**entreprise de nouvelles**)

-    **news content** means content — in any format, including an audio or audiovisual format — that reports on, investigates or explains current issues or events of public interest **and includes such content that an Indigenous news outlet makes available to an Indigenous community by means of Indigenous storytelling**. (**contenu de nouvelles**)
+    **news content** means content — in any format, including an audio or audiovisual format — that reports on, investigates or explains current issues or events of public interest and includes such content that an Indigenous news outlet makes available to an Indigenous community by means of Indigenous storytelling. (**contenu de nouvelles**)

-    **news outlet** means an undertaking or any distinct part of an undertaking, such as a section of a newspaper, the primary purpose of which is to produce news content **and includes an Indigenous news outlet**. (**média d'information**)
+    **news outlet** means an undertaking or any distinct part of an undertaking, such as a section of a newspaper, the primary purpose of which is to produce news content and includes an Indigenous news outlet. (**média d'information**)

     **operator** means an individual or entity that, through any means, operates a digital news intermediary. (**exploitant**)